Yoogesh-Docker-Kubernates-Organization/kindcluster/README.md

 # INITIAL SETUP

-> - Install KIND and DOCKER (This application assumes that you have KIND and DOCKER already installed into you machine)
+> - Install <a href="https://kind.sigs.k8s.io/" target="_blank">KIND</a> and DOCKER (This application assumes that you have KIND and DOCKER already installed into you machine)
 > - Open startCluster.sh that resides into this project and provide the <b>REPOSITORY_PATH</b> where all of your applications reside.
 Default REPOSITORY_PATH is <i>/Users/ysharma/Documents/Git/</i>
 > - Open config.yaml and give proper host path for jenkins and mysql which tells where do you want to save the configuration into your local machine.
 Default storage path for jenkins is <i>/Users/ysharma/Documents/Kubernetes/storage</i>
 > - Open a commandline window (type <strong>kind</strong> to verify KIND is available into your commandline)